fasteddy516/SimplySerial/README.md

 # Using SimplySerial

-  By default, SimplySerial will attempt to connect to the first available serial (COM) port at 9600 baud, no parity, 8 data bits and 1 stop bit.
-If you added the `ss.exe` location to your `PATH`, only have one active COM port on your machine, and that COM port happens to be a device running CircuitPython (or anything that uses those particular port settings), entering the `ss` command while in Command Prompt or PowerShell should be all you have to do to connect.
+  By default, SimplySerial will attempt to identify and connect to a CircuitPython-capable board at 9600 baud, no parity, 8 data bits and 1 stop bit.
+If no known boards are detected, it will default to the first available serial (COM) port.
+If you added the `ss.exe` location to your `PATH`, only have one active CircuitPython board (or COM port) on your machine, and that board/port is a device running CircuitPython (or anything that uses those particular port settings), entering the `ss` command while in Command Prompt or PowerShell should be all you have to do to connect.
 If you have multiple COM ports, or need to use different communications settings, you will need to use the appropriate command-line arguments listed below.

   `-h, --help` displays a list of valid command-line arguments

+  `-l, --list` displays a list of available COM ports

   `-c, --com` sets the desired COM port (ex. `-c:1` for COM1, `--com:22` for COM22)